The Hike Up Koko Head Crater

 Hiking Up the Lanikai Pillbox Trail with Precious Cargo

-The precious little girl you see pictured below is Selah and, not unlike her daddy, she loves a good adventure.
+The precious little girl you see pictured below is Selah, and not unlike her daddy, she loves a good adventure.
 Selah has completed many hikes in the Aloha State, most of which she did while perched high on her daddy’s back.
 As with most hikes, the Lanikai Pillbox trail being no exception, I like keeping her up high where she can navigate the terrain.
 Her daddy has a habit of sometimes stumbling off the designated path and getting lost.

 The Lanikai Pillbox hike on Kaiwa Ridge is one of the most popular hikes on all of Oahu and well worth the effort despite it being heavily trafficked.
 This moderate hike, located near the beautiful community of Kailua, is 2.9 kilometers long and offers hikers an abundance of wild flowers and spectacular views.
 The Lanikai Pillbox hike trail is primarily used for hiking, walking, running, and nature trips.
 Aside for the rare occurrence, the hike is easily accessible 365 days a year.

-Posted in Adventure Fitness, Adventurous Places, North America by with no comments yet.
+(more…)Posted in Adventure Fitness, Adventurous Places, Hawaii, North America.

 Outrigger Canoe Paddling in Pearl Harbor